kennytilton/mxtodomvc/README.md

                        [(:error-code response)
                         (:error-text response)])}))))))
 ````

 Notes:
 * `ae-checker-style-formula` manifests a nice code win: complex `cF`s can be broken out into their own functions;
 * Google's Material Design icon fonts integrate smoothly;
 * We fake variable response latency;
 * For pedagogic reasons, we break up the lookup into several `cFs`:
-* `lookup` funtionally returns an mxXHR incarnation of an actual XHR, but...
+* `lookup` functionally returns an mxXHR incarnation of an actual XHR, but...
 * ...we specify that the XHR be *sent* immediately!
 This is where `with-cc` comes in...
-* ...getting into the weeds, `with-cc` enqueues its body for execution at the right time in the datafow lifecycle;
+* ...getting into the weeds, `with-cc` enqueues its body for execution at the right time in the datafow lifecycle...
+* ...and should the user change the title and kick off a new lookup, an observer will GC the old one;
-* `response` runs immediately, sees the lookup and returns nil;
+* `response` runs immediately, reads the nil lookup `response` but establishing the dependency, and returns nil;
 * the `aes?` predicate runs immediately and does not see a `response`, so it returns `:undecided`;
+* the color and display style properties decide on "gray" and "block";
+* an mxWeb observer updates the DOM so we see a gray "warning" icon;
 * when the actual XHR gets a response, good or bad, it is `<mset!` *with dataflow integrity* into the `response` property of the mxXHR;
 * our AE checker `response` formula runs and captures the response;
 * `aes?` runs, sees the response, and decides on :yes :or :no;
-* the color and display style properties decide on new values.
+* the color and display style properties decide on new values;
+* mxWeb does its thing and the warning disappears or turns red.

+If you play with new to-dos, do *not* be alarmed by red warnings: all drugs have adverse events, and the FDA search is aggressive.
+You will also note an inefficiency we address in the next section, viz. that each to-do gets looked up anew each time the list changes.
+But first...

+Matrix dataflow neutralizes the Hell of asynchronous callbacks because Matrix exists to handle change gracefully.
+The `mset!>` of an asynchronously received response into the Matrix graph differs not at all from a user deciding to click their mouse or press a key.
+In either case, Matrix guarantees smooth, consistent propagation of the change throughout the graph of connected properties.
+We call this *datafow integrity*.

+#### dataflow integrity
+From the [Cells Manifesto](http://smuglispweeny.blogspot.com/2008/02/cells-manifesto.html), when application code assigns to some input cell X, the Cells engine guarantees:
+* recomputation exactly once of all and only state affected by the change to X, directly or indirectly through some intermediate datapoint. note that if A depends on B, and B depends on X, when B gets recalculated it may come up with the same value as before.
+In this case A is not considered to have been affected by the change to X and will not be recomputed.
+* recomputations, when they read other datapoints, must see only values current with the new value of X. Example: if A depends on B and X, and B depends on X, when X changes and A reads B and X to compute a new value, B must return a value recomputed from the new value of X.
+* similarly, client observer callbacks must see only values current with the new value of X; and
+* a corollary: should a client observer SETF a datapoint Y, all the above must happen with values current with not just X, but also with the value of Y /prior/ to the change to Y.
+* deferred "client" code must see only values current with X and not any values current with some subsequent change to Y queued by an observer.

+The astute reader will be surprised that observers, so carefully defined earlier *not* to be participants in the dataflow, are free to *initiate* dataflow.
+But they are allowed to do only as outsiders; the changes they initiate must be enqueued for execution *after* the change they are observing.

 ## License: MIT